L&D employees using an LMS integration

 The four elements of an effective onboarding strategy

-The success or failure of an onboarding process depends on how the strategy was developed and implemented.
+The success or failure of an onboarding process depends on how you approach and sustain it.

-An onboarding strategy without a clear-cut end goal in mind is likely to fail before it even starts.
+An onboarding strategy without clear-cut goals in mind is likely to fail before it even starts.

 Access